-Elizabeth's main research interests are focused around migration and diaspora; in particular, her work focuses on the dynamic, and grounded nature of diasporic and transnational migrants' lives, identities and politics and the spaces and networks they create and maintain in the process.
-Her research has encouraged me to reflect on how we conceptualise diasporas in geography and beyond.
+Elizabeth’s main research interests are focused around migration and diaspora; in particular, her work focuses on the dynamic and grounded nature of diasporic and transnational migrants' lives, identities and politics and the spaces and networks they create and maintain in the process.
+Elizabeth’s research has also encouraged her to reflect on how we theorise and conceptualise diasporas in geography and beyond.

-As a result of an Australian National University Visiting Fellowship, she has also done work on the Greek diaspora in Australia and their socio-economic connections to Greece, the impacts this has on their identity, language and perceptions of Greek politics and the economy.
-This work on diasporas has led her to reflect on the ways in which diasporas mobilise at times of crisis.
+As a result of an Australian National University Visiting Fellowship in 2012, she did work on the Greek diaspora in Australia and their socio-economic connections to Greece, the impacts this has on their identity, language and perceptions of Greek politics and the economy.

-Together with colleagues in the Loughborough University Nationalism Network, she is interested in exploring everyday negotiations of nation-ness, and whether the nation can be made more inclusive, as it operates within and across borders as people increasingly hold multiple identities and attachments.
-This has led to an ongoing project on foreign nationals living in Greece and the ways in which they negotiate integration in relation to complex narratives of nation 'here' and 'there'.
+Together with colleagues in the Loughborough University Nationalism Network, Elizabeth is interested in exploring everyday negotiations of nation-ness, and whether the nation can be made more inclusive, as it operates within and across borders as people increasingly hold multiple identities and attachments.
+This has led to an ongoing project on foreign nationals living in Greece and the ways in which they negotiate integration in relation to timespace and complex narratives of cross border nationhood.

 This focus on how the nation operates at different scales also ties into research she has conducted on the changing nature of UK immigration policy, and how this impacts upon skilled and highly skilled migrants.
-It used the context of higher education to demonstrate how labour immigration policy may impact upon those perceived to be mobile and to explore how perceptions of immigration policy are linked to factors such as surveillance, identity and future career patterns.
+It used the context of higher education to demonstrate how labour immigration policy may negatively impact upon those perceived to be highly mobile.

 Finally, Elizabeth has an interest in the ways scholars can imagine and theorise more hopeful futures and create meaningful encounters.
 She has done this through the analysis of films in relation to co-existence in Palestine-Israel.

-- Mavroudi, E. (2017) Deconstructing diasporic mobilisation at a time of crisis: perspectives from the Palestinian and Greek diasporas (part of a special issue on Diaspora Mobilizations for Conflict and Postconflict Reconstruction: Contextual and Comparative Dimensions), Journal of Ethnic and Migration Studies, available online:http://www.tandfonline.com/doi/abs/10.1080/1369183X.2017.1354159
+- Mavroudi, E. (2017) Deconstructing diasporic mobilisation at a time of crisis: perspectives from the Palestinian and Greek diasporas, Journal of Ethnic and Migration Studies, 44 (8), 1309-1324

 - Mavroudi, E. and Warren, A. (2013) Highly skilled migration and the negotiation of immigration policy: non-EEA postgraduate students and academic staff at English universities, Geoforum 44, 261–270